Tel: 00 353 61 202015

 We welcome applications from mature students.
 Mature applicants must apply through the Central Applications Office (CAO) by 1 February.

-Careers open to you with a degree in Mathematics and Physics include;
+Other careers open to you with a degree in Mathematics and Physics include:

 As more and more of the world’s leading technical and finance companies locate in Ireland, graduates with the skills provided by the B.Sc. in Mathematics and Physics are needed now more than ever.
 Examples include companies such as Havok who build the physics engines that power video games and special effects.